US STOCKS-Wall St rises slightly after Citigroup earnings, data

 By Alison Griswold

-NEW YORK, July 15 U.S. stocks edged up on Monday after hitting record highs in the previous session, as mixed U.S. economic data offset rosy earnings from Citigroup.
+NEW YORK, July 15 U.S. stocks edged up on Monday after hitting record highs in the previous session, as better-than-expected earnings from Citigroup were offset by mixed U.S. economic data.

 Leap Wireless International Inc more than doubled after AT&T Inc said on Friday it would buy the company for $1.19 billion and at least two brokerages raised their ratings on Leap's stock.
-The stock, which was the most active on the Nasdaq, was trading at $17.12.
+The stock was trading at $16.82 - up 110.8 percent.
+It was the most active on the Nasdaq.

-The broader market's activity was muted.
-The day's economic data sent mixed signals, with growth in New York state manufacturing for July accelerating, while June retail sales fell short of expectations and May business inventories barely increased.
+The broader market's activity was muted with the three major U.S. stock indexes managing only modest gains.
+The day's economic data sent mixed signals, with growth in New York state manufacturing for July accelerating while June retail sales fell short of expectations and May business inventories barely increased.

-"I think people are really waiting to get into the meat of the earnings season," said Douglas DePietro, managing director at Evercore Partners in New York.
-"We got past the Fed minutes last week, so I think people are really just looking for what companies can deliver."
+"There aren't many sellers in the market, but there's a sense that with earnings coming up, everyone is lined up waiting for the gun to go off," said Wayne Kaufman, chief market analyst at Rockwell Securities in New York.

+"Retail sales were disappointing, but Citigroup had good news.
+But that news was largely expected."

 Bank of America-Merrill Lynch raised its year-end target for the S&P 500 to 1,750 from 1,600, citing expected earnings growth.

-Over the past three weeks, the benchmark S&P 500 has erased losses of nearly 6 percent from the selloff triggered in late May by Federal Reserve Chairman Ben Bernanke, when he first raised the prospect of trimming the Fed's $85 billion in monthly stimulus.
+Over the past three weeks, the benchmark S&P 500 has erased losses of nearly 6 percent from the selloff triggered in late May by Federal Reserve Chairman Ben Bernanke, when he first raised the prospect of trimming the Fed's $85 billion in monthly bond purchases.
+Since then, Bernanke and other Fed officials have reassured investors that the central bank will keep monetary policy loose for some time.

+Qualcomm Inc was the biggest drag on the S&P 500.
+The mobile chipmaker's stock slid 1.5 percent to $61.12 after Lazard Capital Markets cut its rating to "neutral" from "buy."

-Alexion Pharmaceuticals was the worst performer on the S&P 500, falling 4.1 percent to $109.58.
-The company is being eyed for a potential bid by Swiss drugmaker Roche Holding AG.
+Alexion Pharmaceuticals fell 4.5 percent to $109.07 on news that it was being eyed for a potential bid by Swiss drugmaker Roche Holding AG, a transaction that could be the largest healthcare deal of the year.

 LONDON, April 13 European shares fell on Thursday, leaving an index of the continent's top companies set for a weekly loss with banks the biggest drag.